top of page

 "Winning the Eva Pascoe Award has been an incredible experience, particularly for the professional opportunities and connections it has brought me.
 I had the chance to rehearse and perform with some of the best instrumentalists in the region, receiving valuable, actionable feedback along the way.
 As someone with a largely solo background, gaining experience in chamber music has been one of the most important additions to my pianistic and musical skillset.
 My ability to collaborate, balance parts and listen within an ensemble has improved dramatically.
 Beyond the performance opportunities, the financial support from the award has been equally beneficial.
 It has allowed me to focus on honing my skills as a pianist without the financial strain of paying for lessons, competition fees and other professional development costs.
 I highly recommend the Eva Pascoe Award to any musician beginning their career."

-We are thrilled that Luke will join us again this year and perform with Annabel Wouter, Myee Clohessy and Catherine Barnett in Birds of a Feather (are Better Together!) â€‹â€‹â€‹
+We are thrilled that Luke was able to join us again this year and perform for the opening concert of the year 'Birds of a Feather' (are Better Together!) with Annabel Wouter, Myee Clohessy and Catherine Barnett.

-Violinist Cedar-Rose Newman was the inaugural winner of the Eva Pascoe Award in 2023 at the age of 19.
-Originally from Wollongong, Cedar-Rose's journey as a musician has been nurtured by many over the years.
 Three particular influences in her life have been her piano teacher Gian-Franco Ricci, (with whom Cedar gained her Licentiate Diploma for Piano Performance in 2020), her violin mentor Ass.
 Prof. Goetz Richter at Sydney Conservatorium of Music and her first violin teacher, Sarah Hindson, in Wollongong.

-Cedar + HMC Bamf 2023.jpg
+1Cedar + HMC Bamf 2023.jpg

 Photo by Peter Hislop